jonruttan/last-mate/README.md

 ### Renderer

-#### renderLine(line, [ruleStack], [firstLine])
+#### renderLines(lineTokens, tagStack=new TagStack())

-Generate the tokenize for the given line of text.
+Render all lines in the given line token array.

+`lineTokens` - An array of token arrays for each line.
-`line` - The string text of the line.
+`tagStack` - A TagStack object for holding the state of the renderer.

-`ruleStack` - An array of Rule objects that was returned from a previous call to this method.
+`tagStack` - An array of Rule objects that was returned from a previous call to this method.

-`firstLine` - `true` to indicate that the very first line is being tokenized.

-Returns an object with a `tokens` key pointing to an array of token objects and a `ruleStack` key pointing to an array of rules to pass to this method on future calls for lines proceeding the line that was just tokenized.
+Returns a string representation of the line token array rendered with the *`body`* tag rules defined in this object's markup format.

+#### renderLine(tokens, tagStack=new TagStack())

+`tokens` - An array of tokens to render.
+`tagStack` - A TagStack object for holding the state of the renderer.

+Returns a string representation of the token array rendered with the *`line`* tag rules defined in this object's markup format.

+#### renderTokens(tokens, tagStack=new TagStack())

+`tokens` - An array of tokens to render.
+`tagStack` - A TagStack object for holding the state of the renderer.
+This
+             stack will be drained, rendering all closing tags on it, before the function exits.

+Returns a string representation of the token array rendered with the *`scope`* tag rules defined in this object's markup format.

-#### tokenizeLines(text)
+#### renderValue(value, tagStack=new TagStack())

-`text` - The string text possibly containing newlines.

-Returns an array of tokens for each line tokenized.
+`tokens` - An array of tokens to render.
+`tagStack` - A TagStack object for holding the state of the renderer.

+Returns a string representation of the token value rendered with the *`value`* tag rules defined in this object's markup format.

 ## Developing

   * Clone the repository
   * Run `npm install`
   * Run `npm test` to run the specs
-  * Run `npm run benchmark` to benchmark fully tokenizing jQuery 2.0.3 and the CSS for Twitter Bootstrap 3.1.1
+  * Run `npm run benchmark` to benchmark fully rendering jQuery 2.0.3 and the CSS for Twitter Bootstrap 3.1.1